District 4 Councilmember Zapien

 Community Office Hours & Meetings

-Councilmember Zapien maintains monthly office hours for the public, and he will hold periodic "Council On Your Corner" community meetings throughout his district.
+Councilmember Zapien maintains monthly office hours for the public, and he will hold periodic "Council On Your Corner" meetings throughout his district.
 Members of the community are welcome and encouraged to drop-in for individual, one-on-one discussions with Councilmember Zapien:

 1st Monday of each month